 Elevation: 0 ft

 Slick Rock is an impressive rock wall along the Yellow Pine Road (See (B)(3) on page 136.
-The formation is not included in the book because it is not a peak.
+The following information is not included in the book because it is not a peak.
 Nevertheless, the wall is a favorite for Idaho rock climbers and a great place to train for technical climbing.

 The classic route which climbs a series of three cracks in the middle of the face offers 8 or 9 pitches of sustained 5.4 to 5.6 climbing depending on your line of travel.
-I set out route information provided by climbers below as well as a few photos from the rock.
+I set out route information provided by climbers below as well as photos from the rock.

 Jason Cronk reports the following new route on the face.